Arduino Nano Hall Magnetic Sensor

 Applications

-Security Systems: Detect if a door or window is opened or closed.
+Security Systems: Detect if a door or window is opened or closed (using a magnet on the moving part and sensor on the frame).

-Contactless Switches: Use magnetic fields to trigger switches without physical contact.
+Contactless Switches: Use magnetic fields to trigger switches without physical contact, ideal for sealed or dusty environments.

-Magnetic Field Detection: Measure the presence and strength of magnetic fields.
+Magnetic Field Detection: Measure the presence and approximate strength of magnetic fields in science or hobby projects.